anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-02-terraform-provisioning.md

 # M2: Provisioning the lab environment

-The previous lab module covered what gets provisioned automatically.
-In this module, we will provision the **foundational** lab environment with Terraform.
+The previous lab module provided an overview of what gets provisioned automatically at the onset of the lab.
+In this module, we will complete the provisioning with Terraform.
+This will create a foundational lab environment within which we can learn Dataplex in the subsequent modules.

 ### Prerequisites
 1. A GCP project